Menu

 If you are using a video or an excerpt from a feature movie, a popular documentary, or other content from television, film, a publisher, or from an education collection, this content is required to be captioned by law.
 It likely already exists in a captioned format.

-Please review our local library databases or ask for assistance to search already captioned content.
-If the copy is not in our library collection, submit an information request by filling out the Mt.
-SAC Captioning form.
-They may be able to help you identify an existing captioned copy of the video you wish to use.
+Please review our local library databases or ask for assistance from a librarian to locate a captioned version of the video.
+If the copy is not in our library collection, use the Mt.
+SAC Captioning form to make an information request.
+Technical Services may be able to help you identify an existing captioned copy of the video.

 • 5What information is required for 3C Media caption requests?